robanc/coreassist-5g-rag/README.md

 ## Retrieval Evaluation

-The retrieval pipeline was evaluated using a curated dataset of telecom-related questions against the **3GPP TS 23.501 Release 19** knowledge base.
+Multiple retrieval configurations were evaluated using Hit@k and Mean Reciprocal Rank (MRR).
+The best-performing retrieval pipeline was selected for the final application.

 ### Retrieval Metrics